emissary-ingress/emissary/cmd/amb-sidecar/webui/bindata/edge_stack/mvc/README.mvc.md

 directories.

 ##### Model
-The `Model` class simply defines methods for managing a group of listeners that may be notified when desired.
+The `Model` class simply defines methods for managing a group of objects that may be notified when desired.
-A listener is simply an object that defines the method `onModelNotification(model, message, parameter)`.
+To be notified, these objects must implement the method `onModelNotification(model, message, parameter)`.
 As a framework class, this will not be subclassed by the user.

 ```